-APPLICATIONS DUE: For courses that may be taught in Fall, 2014 -- February 17.
-For courses that may be taught in Winter or Spring, 2015 -- April 11.
+APPLICATIONS DUE: For courses that may be taught in Fall, 2015 are due by December 1.

 I. Site visits for new STA courses

-Faculty who are developing new STA courses and demonstrate the need to visit potential sites to evaluate logistics (e.g. housing, safety, internal travel, access to third-party providers, etc.) will receive funding for travel expenses up to $5000.
+Faculty who are developing new STA courses and demonstrate the need to visit potential sites to evaluate logistics (e.g. housing, safety, internal travel, access to third-party providers, etc.) may receive funding toward travel expenses.
 Preference will be given to courses to be developed in Africa, Latin America, the Middle East, and Asia.

-Funding is provided for faculty-supervised international summer research projects linked to faculty research agendas and/or to prospective student honors theses work.
+Funding is provided for a limited number of faculty-supervised international summer research projects linked to faculty research agendas and/or to prospective student honors theses work.
 The projects are meant to establish or cultivate faculty collaboration with colleagues abroad as well as to expose students to research methods within a different cultural context.
-Each project will receive a $3000 stipend for both the faculty member and the student.
-Travel costs for the student will also be provided.
+For each project the Faculty director will receive a stipend of $3000.
+The student researcher will receive a stipend of $3000 and funds toward travel costs.

 APPLICATIONS DUE: March 16